notdedsec/anicon/README.md

 ### I don't like these icons.
 How do I remove them?
 To remove the cover icon from a folder, you just need to delete the `.ico` and `desktop.ini ` file from the folder.
 These files are hidden so make sure you have `Show Hidden Items` option ticked.
 You can just search and delete them all if you wanna batch remove all icons.
 But why would you wanna do that anyway?

+#### How do I get rid of the permanent folder icon?
+If you followed the steps above, the folder should have an icon by now and the `desktop.ini` should be gone from the folder.
+The `desktop.ini` has been converted into a System file.

+If you want to remove the folder icon, then here are some ways:
+- Enable 'show system files'.
+Once `desktop.ini` file is visible, simply delete it.
+- Alternatively, `desktop.ini` can be directly deleted using a Shell terminal or any other terminal.
+Tested this in Bash terminal, Windows command prompt might now allow it.
+- Or an even simpler method: Make a file named `desktop.ini` in any other folder.
+Now, copy and paste this file into the folder that has permanent icon.
+You'll be asked if you want to replace the existing file.
+Choose yes.
+This will remove the desktop icon and make `desktop.ini` visible.
+If you want, you can delete the `desktop.ini` file if you want to.

 ### Any Tips or Suggestions?
 Yeah, the most efficient way to use this (imo) would be to: